-According to many Foodprenuers, ambience and service areas is the second most important factor after quality food which makes customers visit a restaurant again.
-As customers are constantly looking for new experiences, it is highly recommended in today’s competitive world to have a theme based ambience and service area rather than just going for a simple ambience and infrastructure.
+According to many Foodprenuers, ambiance and service areas is the second most important factor after quality food which makes customers visit a restaurant again.
+As customers are constantly looking for new experiences, it is highly recommended in today’s competitive world to have a theme based ambiance and service area rather than just going for a simple ambiance and infrastructure.

 Apart from that, a good POS is a dire necessity which restaurant owners often forget.
 Think of your POS as not just a billing software, but as an investment that can help you manage your restaurant better, and also help cut down costs in several areas.
 Integrated inventory management, CRM, in-depth reporting and analytics are some of the must-have features in your POS.
 The basic POS software can cost you around Rs 30,000 per year, but it is advisable to go for the complete restaurant management feature, as it helps you in the long run.
 Remember to choose a POS that allows third-party integrations to save you the hassles of manual work.

-A Casual Dining Restaurant (CDR) needs an FSSAI license, GSTIN Number, Police eating house license, Local Municipal Health License and Fire License for operations.
-Out of all FSSAI, Service Tax Number and Local Municipal Health license are the important ones to procure before the operations.
+A casual dining restaurant (CDR) needs an FSSAI license, GSTIN Number, Police eating house license, Local Municipal Health License and Fire License for operations.
+Out of all the licenses required FSSAI, Service Tax Number and Local Municipal Health license are the important ones to procure before the operations.

 While the police eating house and Fire licenses can be produced later when you are operational for two-three months.
 It is better higher consultancy who can procure licenses on your behalf as it is a time taking the process and also requires a lot of paperwork.
 The total cost to procure the entire license will be around Rs 30,000 to Rs 40,000